• Master Commitment

-For those of your that remember the Cabbage Diet, this is a 21st century update.
+For those of you that remember the Cabbage Diet, this is a 21st-century update.
 Essentially you eat only Kale.

 I feel confident that sticking to this diet will help you lose weight if only for the fact that there is a limit to how much Kale any sane person can eat.
 There is mixed advice regarding what constitutes a reasonable Kale intake; I am certain that no health professional is going to recommend this long term if at all.